PhilippWinston/Password-Generator/README.md

 ## Credits

 JS code #17,
 learned about isNAN (Not a Number) from MDN web docs as i looked for a better way to catch incorrect characters for the Password lenth length.

-[isNaN Reference]
+[isNaN]
 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN)

 ## License